alex-yates-redgate/TDM-AutoMasklet/README.md

 ## Purpose
 This project exists as a minimal viable proof of concept for the subsetter and anonymize CLIs that come with Redgate Test Data Manager.

-The run-auto-masklet.ps1 powershell script steps you through a few the steps required to subset and mask the PII in a sample database.
+The run-auto-masklet.ps1 powershell script walks you through the steps required to subset and mask the PII in a sample database.

 The ojective is to give users an easy way to get started with the CLIs, to understand their usage.